 Electrum-LTC is a simple, but powerful Litecoin wallet.
-A twelve-word security passphrase (or “seed”) leaves intruders stranded and your peace of mind intact.
+A unique secret phrase (or “seed”) leaves intruders stranded and your peace of mind intact.
 Keep it on paper, or in your head... and never worry about losing your litecoins to theft or hardware failure.

 Electrum-LTC is a community-maintained port of Electrum, the Bitcoin wallet, to Litecoin.
 It is not an official product of Electrum Technologies GmbH, which does not support it.